fabriziocacicia/move-latest-commit-to-pr-action/README.md

 # Move Latest Commit to PR
-A Github Action that remove the latest commit from the history and move it to a Pull Request
+A Github Action that removes the latest commit from the history and moves it to a Pull Request